danstafford/danstafford.github.io/docs/curl-article.md

 ## Create a GET request

-Here we will use curl to make a GET request to the [Dictionary API](https://dictionaryapi.dev/).
+Here we will use curl to make a simple GET request to the [Dictionary API](https://dictionaryapi.dev/).
 The Dictionary API takes a word as a path parameter and returns a response with that word's definition, synonyms, antonyms, and more.

 This is a Dictionary API endpoint where the path parameter <word> is the english word you are requesting the definition for.